VincentA004/Backtesting-trading-indicators/README.md

 - Triple exponential Moving Average (TEMA 200)
 - Reletive Strength Index & Triple exponential Moving Average (RSI & TEMA 200)
 - Stochastic (STD)
-- Directional Movement Index (DMI)
+-  Average Directional Movement Index (DMI)

 ## Data
 The stock data is based on the S&P 500 index and that data in contained in the SP500.csv file